fieldtrip/website/tutorial/nirs_multichannel.md

 The order of steps for this specific tutorial is as follows (see the figure below for an overview):

 - read continuous data
-- optinally downsample the data to reduce memory requirements
+- optionally downsample the data to reduce memory requirements
 - remove bad channels
 - define epochs
 - transform optical densities to changes in oxyhemoglobin (oxyHb) and deoxyhemoglobin (deoxyHb) concentration